hayeah/sike-react-course/css-base/index.md

-You need to add the vendor prefix for every browser you support.
-The CSS rule might look like:
+Different browser engines have different vendor prefixes, and you need vendor prefixes for all the browsers you need to support.
+Your CSS rule might look like: